 A few factors include:

-- Relative fees, not just low fees.
-After all, just because a fund only costs you several dollars per year doesn’t mean there isn’t an even cheaper alternative out there.
+- Relatively low fees, not just nominally low fees.
+After all, just because a fund only costs you a couple dollars per year doesn’t mean there aren’t a bunch of cheaper alternative out there.

 - Long-term potential.
 For the purpose of this article, we’re not talking about tactical or short-term bets, but rather foundational investments for the long haul.